daserban31/bonsu/README.md

 ## Introduction

-Bonsu is a collection of tools and algorithms primarily for the reconstruction of phase information from diffraction intensity measurements.
+Bonsu is a collection of tools and algorithms for the reconstruction of phase information from diffraction intensity measurements.
+Its primary focus is Bragg Coherent Diffraction Imaging (BCDI) data visualisation, reconstruction and analysis.

 ## Citation